eagle840/katacoda-labs/jekyll/step1.md

 `jekyll build`{{execute}}

 To serve this website up on the localhost only, use:
 `jekyll serve`{{execute}}
+ADD AN EXIT COMMAND HERE

 But since we have no web browser on this host, we'll allow any connection.
 `jekyll serve --host 0.0.0.0`{{execute}}
+ADD AN EXIT COMMAND HERE

 Open a  new terminal tab and